 Atmospheric noise Natm depends on frequency, time of day, and season.
 The Geneva 0 UT represents atmospheric noise energy during midnight hours vs. the 12 UT which represents atmospheric noise energy closer to noon.

+For this study, the constant values, Table 10, associated with rural environments were used to calculate the man-made noise.

+Applying this formula for “rural” environments, one can then derive the resulting man-made noise level Nman.

-6.3.1 Maximum interference level for in-band [legacy] AM(OR)S and adjacent band services
+6.4 Derivation of maximum interference level for in-band legacy AM(OR)S and adjacent band services

 Once the external noise, N, is known, the maximum interference level, Imax , into a given receivers’ bandwidth is shown in the formula below:

-Imax=N+(IN)long term+10log10(RBW)
+Imax=N+(IN)+10log10(RBW)

 where:

-Imax = the maximum interference level in the incumbent service receiver (dB/W)
+Imax = the maximum interference level in the incumbent service receiver (dBW)

-(IN)long term = I/N for a given service type (dB)
+(IN) = I/N for a given service type (dB)

 N = the external noise value in dBW/Hz as a function of the selected noise environment (dBW/Hz)